Siberpone/ponyverse/BLOCKS.md

 # Blocks
 This section describes available blocks and how to use them in your prompts.
 Blocks can be called by typing `[file pv/get/blockname]` into the prompt where you want the block content to appear.
-Blocks also have shorthands for convinience which usually come in the form of `[file pv/x]`.
+Blocks also have shorthands for convenience which usually come in the form of `[file pv/x]`.

 ## Character
 Fetches a random character from the thesaurus.
 Character group can be specified to narrow down selection.